 E4TT performs works by a diverse group of ten of today’s women composers in a hybrid concert.
-Purchase tickets for in-person attendance or RSVP to watch online on the C4NM YouTube Channel.
+Purchase tickets for in-person attendance or watch online here: https://youtu.be/1M_qlRr1hkI

 The highlight of the program will be the World Premiere of a COVID-delayed commissioned song cycle, “Below the Surface,” by Canadian-born, Scotland-based Call for Scores composer, Emily Doolittle (b.
 1972) for soprano and piano, to texts by Bay Area poets Rachel Richardson (b.
 1979) and Rella Lossy (1934-1996), along with nine other works by women composers: